PlecoChanDev/Redditority-Report/README.md

 **Show All Sightings** can search usernames, subreddits, and flair names.
 It also provides several sort modes and a persistent custom order.
 Tracked users can be dragged, pinned, locked, previewed, selected, or cleared.
 Pinned users stay at the top; locked users cannot be removed until unlocked.

 Sightings are stored separately from ordinary scan results.
 Cache expiry and **Flush Cache** do not delete them.
 Remove sightings from the Sightings manager or use **Clear All Unlocked** when you explicitly want to erase them.

-> **Screenshot placeholder:** Show All Sightings manager with search, sorting, pinned users, and lock controls.

 ## Age detection